 Assembling the Lemon Meringue Ice Cream Pie

-1 Quart LACTAID Vanilla Ice Cream
+1 Quart Vanilla Ice Cream

 • Spoon the chilled lemon curd filling over top of the first layer of ice cream, then place back into the freezer to set (minimum of 2 hours).
 The lemon curd takes longer to set.

-1 Quart LACTAID Vanilla Ice Cream
+1 Quart Vanilla Ice Cream

 • While the last layer of ice cream set, make your meringue topping (instructions below).
 Serve immediately or place back into the freezer until ready to enjoy!